aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-comments/_index.md

 * The [CommentAuthor](https://reference.aspose.com/slides/nodejs-java/aspose.slides/CommentAuthor) class, which contains information on individual authors: the author's name, his initials, comments associated with the author's name, etc.

 ## **Add Slide Comment**
-This Javascript code shows you how to add a comment to a slide in a PowerPoint presentation:
+This JavaScript code shows you how to add a comment to a slide in a PowerPoint presentation:

 ```javascript
 // Instantiates the Presentation class